RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/databases/databases-labs/databases-lab-1.md

 ## Steps Taken
 1. Logged into the AWS Management Console
-2. Connected to the Command Host
+2. Connected to the instance containing the database client (Command Host)
 3. Created a database(world) and a table(country)
 4. Showed the existing databases by running:
     ```sql